dibbacodes/Fitness-Tracker-Exercise-Classifier/README.md

+# Exercise Classifier

+## Overview

+This project aims to analyze and visualize fitness data collected from various sensors.
+The dataset consists of CSV files containing measurements related to participants, exercises performed, and intensity levels.
+The goal is to perform comprehensive data processing, feature engineering, and modeling to derive insights and build predictive models.

-### Steps Involved
+## Steps Involved

+### 1. Setup and Environment

+- **Download Dataset:** Obtain the dataset and place it in the `data/raw` directory.
+- **Open VS Code Workspace:** Use Visual Studio Code as the development environment.
+- **Create Conda Environment:** Set up a Conda environment using `environment.yml` to manage dependencies and activate it within VS Code.

+### 2. Data Processing

-1. **File Exploration:** Begin exploring and processing the dataset using `make_dataset.py`.
+- **File Exploration:** Navigate to `src/data/make_dataset.py` to begin exploring and processing the dataset.
-2. **Understanding CSV Files:** Gain insights into the structure and content of CSV files (measurement, participant, exercise, intensity).
+- **Understanding CSV Files:** Gain insights into the structure and content of CSV files including measurements, participants, exercises, and intensity levels.
-3. **Data Transformation:** Prepare data for supervised learning tasks and ensure proper formatting for modeling.
+- **Data Transformation:** Prepare the data for supervised learning tasks, ensuring it's formatted correctly for modeling.

-## Data Visualization
+### 3. Data Visualization

-### Workflow

-1. **Visualization Overview:** Implement a workflow to explore data patterns effectively.
+- **Workflow Overview:** Implement a visualization workflow to explore data patterns.
-2. **Plotting:** Visualize single columns, all exercises, and compare metrics (sets, reps, intensity).
+- **Plotting:** Visualize single columns, all exercises, and compare metrics such as sets, repetitions (reps), and intensity levels.
-3. **Advanced Plotting:** Use multi-axis plots to analyze combinations of sensor data and consolidate plots into one figure.
+- **Advanced Plotting:** Utilize multi-axis plots to analyze combinations of sensor data and consolidate multiple plots into one figure.

-## Outlier Detection and Handling
+### 4. Outlier Detection and Handling

-1. **Identifying Outliers:** Define outliers and use methods like Boxplots with IQR, Chauvenet’s Criterion, and LOF for detection.
+- **Identifying Outliers:** Define outliers and implement methods such as Boxplots with Interquartile Range (IQR), Chauvenet’s Criterion, and Local Outlier Factor (LOF) to identify them.
-2. **Time-Series Outliers:** Visualize outliers in time-series data for deeper analysis.
+- **Time-Series Outliers:** Visualize outliers in time-series data for deeper analysis.
-3. **Handling Outliers:** Develop functions to replace or mitigate outlier effects to ensure data quality.
+- **Handling Outliers:** Develop functions to replace or mitigate outlier effects, ensuring data quality for subsequent analysis.

-## Feature Engineering
+### 5. Feature Engineering

-1. **Feature Extraction:** Extract meaningful attributes from raw sensor data.
+- **Feature Extraction:** Implement feature engineering techniques to derive meaningful attributes from raw sensor data.
-2. **Missing Values:** Implement imputation techniques to manage missing data effectively.
+- **Dealing with Missing Values:** Apply methods like imputation to manage missing data effectively.
-3. **Abstraction Techniques:** Utilize temporal and frequency abstraction to capture essential patterns.
+- **Temporal and Frequency Abstraction:** Abstract features in both temporal and frequency domains to capture essential patterns and insights.

-## Modeling and Evaluation
+### 6. Modeling and Evaluation

-1. **Model Training:** Split data into training and test sets for model development.
+- **Model Training:** Split data into training and test sets for model development.
-2. **Feature Selection:** Use methods like forward feature selection to identify relevant features.
+- **Feature Selection:** Employ techniques such as forward feature selection using simple decision trees to identify relevant features.
-3. **Hyperparameter Tuning:** Optimize model parameters using grid search for improved performance.
+- **Hyperparameter Tuning:** Use grid search to optimize model parameters and select the best-performing model.
-4. **Evaluation:** Evaluate models using appropriate metrics and compare results across different datasets.
+- **Evaluation:** Evaluate models using metrics appropriate for the task, comparing results across different participants or subsets of data.

-## Results and Discussion
+### 7. Results and Discussion

 - **Visualization of Findings:** Present visualized data patterns and insights derived from the analysis.
 - **Benchmarking:** Establish benchmark results and evaluate model performance against these benchmarks.
-- **Discussion:** Interpret results, discuss limitations, and suggest areas for further exploration or improvement.
+- **Discussion:** Interpret results, discuss limitations, and suggest potential areas for further exploration or improvement.

 ---